Heat For Neck Pain Relief – Heat Therapy Methods, Benefits & Precautions

 Another method to apply heat for neck pain is electric heating pads.
 Again, I do not recommend this type of heat for neck pain unless it is moist heat.
 Most electric heating pads are not designed for the neck, have limited flexibility and may cause burns if set too high and you fall asleep during use.
 Additionally, many electric heating pads use a dry type of heat which may cause congestion and irritation.
 You should never; lay on the heating pad, use pins or other metal fasteners, use without a cover or fold sharply.

-Fortunately, our heating pads use a moist heat and are designed for the neck and shoulders.
+Fortunately, many heating pads use a moist heat and are designed for the neck and shoulders.
 One uses a safety switch options, however, they both have timed and controlled moist heat.
 This greatly improves safety and comfort.
 While you are tied to an electric cord, they provide the most consistent form of moist heat, without having to get up and use a microwave.

 A word of caution when using heat for neck pain.
 Never apply creams, gels or ointments prior to the heat.
 These types of products can cause a numbing sensation and prevent you from feeling exactly how hot the heat really is on your neck.
-A nice way to continue therapy after using heat is to apply on of our herbs for pain products as the warmth generated from heat application allows deeper penetration.
+A nice way to continue therapy after using heat is to apply on of our topical pain reliever products as the warmth generated from heat application allows deeper penetration.